The Benefits of a Cloud-Based LIMS Over On-Prem

 What is a LIMS

 A Laboratory Information Management System (LIMS) is a software platform designed to manage data and streamline laboratory operations.
 A LIMS helps labs efficiently manage samples, tests, results, and associated data.
-Key functions of a LIMS include:

-There are two broad categories for software: on-premises and cloud-based.
-We will explore these next.
+In software, there are two broad categories to choose from: on-premises and cloud-based.

 The main differences between on-prem and cloud-based LIMS are: